hashicorp/terraform-provider-helm/website/docs/d/template.html.markdown

 * `api_versions` - (Optional) List of Kubernetes api versions used for Capabilities.APIVersions.
 * `include_crds` - (Optional) Include CRDs in the templated output.
 Defaults to `false`.
 * `is_upgrade` - (Optional) Set .Release.IsUpgrade instead of .Release.IsInstall.
 Defaults to `false`.
-* `templates` - (Optional) Explicit list of chart templates to render, as Helm does with the `-s` or `--show-only` option.
+* `show_only` - (Optional) Explicit list of chart templates to render, as Helm does with the `-s` or `--show-only` option.
 Paths to chart templates are relative to the root folder of the chart, e.g. `templates/deployment.yaml`.
 If not provided, all templates of the chart are rendered.
 * `validate` - (Optional) Validate your manifests against the Kubernetes cluster you are currently pointing at.
 This is the same validation performed on an install.
 Defaults to `false`.

 ## Attributes Reference